 III.3(a)(1) 1-Review and revise regulatory authority No, however, the ordinance gives the city the authority to address and enforce against any issues that could affect water quality.
-III.3(b)(2)(d) 2-Ensure small and large construction activities are in compliance with TPDS CGP No, however, the standard operating procedure will provide guidelines on what the city requires to identify small and large site operators and that they're in compliance.
+III.3(b)(2)(d) 2-Ensure small and large construction activities are in compliance with TPDS CGP Yes, by ensuring that small and large sites are in compliance with the CGP means that pollutants either don't exist or enforcement actions have taken place to ensure that a discharge has been eliminated.
 3-Ensure small and large construction activities are in compliance with TPDES CGP by creating a checklist No, however, the checklist will provide the appropriate personnel a tool to track and document to ensure that all small and large construction activities are in compliance.
 III.3(b)(4) 4-Plan approval Yes, the standard operating procedure will ensure all construction operators are in compliance with the CGP and are less likely to discharge pollutants to the MS4.
 III.3(b)(5)a 5-Conduct inspections Yes, the operating procedure will provide a guideline for the inspector to follow to target those sites that have potential to discharge into the MS4.
 III.3(b)(5)b 6-Conduct inspections Yes, the inspection process will help ensure that potential discharges are eliminated and sites are in compliance.
 III.3(b)(5)c 7-Follow-up actions Yes, this operating procedure will provide guidelines for inspectors for follow-up actions and enforcement due to non-compliance to help ensure discharges are eliminated.
 8-Follow-up actions (tracking system) No, the tracking system is a reference to view all activity at a construction site.
 III.3(b)(6) 9-Public Input No, however, the standard operating procedure will provide a system for the MS4 to handle public input and complaints.